Zhack47/Organ-omics/README.md

       ├──
 ```

-The `labelsTs` folder can be empty as it will be used to store organ contours once they are extracted.aIf you want to extract radiomic features of an already contoured lesion class, labelsTs can contain the lesions contours for each patient.
+The `labelsTr` folder can be empty as it will be used to store organ contours once they are extracted.
+If you want to extract radiomic features of an already contoured lesion class, labelsTr can contain the lesions contours for each patient.

-The file ```dataset.json``` should be constructed as shown in [this example](https://raw.githubusercontent.com/Zhack47/Organ-omics/refs/heads/main/data/Dataset001_Test/dataset.json)
+The file `dataset.json` should be constructed as shown in [this example](https://raw.githubusercontent.com/Zhack47/Organ-omics/refs/heads/main/data/Dataset001_Test/dataset.json)

 ```json